syncfusion-content/javascript-docs/js/Chart/Axis.md

 ### Apply padding to the range

-Padding can be applied to the minimum and maximum extremes of the range by using **rangePadding** property.
+Padding can be applied to the minimum and maximum extremes of the range by using the **rangePadding** property.
 Date time axis supports the following types of padding

 * None
 * Round